contrivancecompanychicago/cosine-game-forum-harlowe/README.md

    * "buoy" and "sway", which are slow, gentle movement animations to serve as counterparts to "rumble" and "shudder".
  * The following `(transition:)` transitions have been added:
    * "zoom", which makes the transitioning entity zoom in or out from the mouse cursor's position (or the last place the touch device was touched).
+   * "fade-up", "fade-down", "fade-left", and "fade-right", which are combinations of "dissolve" with gentler sliding transitions.
+   * "fade", which is an alias for "dissolve" (for consistency with the above, as well as the "fade-in-out" text style).
  * Added `(append-with:)`, `(prepend-with:)` and `(replace-with:)`, changers which modify the hook by adding a given string of code to the start or end of it, or replace it entirely.
 This is intended for use with things like dialogue tags or punctuation that's commonly used throughout the story.
  * Added two debugging changers, `(test-true:)` and `(test-false:)`, inspired by Chapbook's `ifalways` and `ifnever` mods, that ignore all of the values given to them (as well as their data types) and instead act like `(if:true)` or `(if:false)`, respectively.
 As with their inspirations, these are designed for quick debugging checks.